nirui/sshwifty/README.md

 file instead.

-Be aware: An invalid value inside following environment variables will cause the value to be reset to default during configuration parsing without warning:
+Be aware: An invalid value inside following environment variables will cause the value to be sliently reset to default during configuration parsing phase without warning:

 ```
+SSHWIFTY_DIALTIMEOUT
 SSHWIFTY_INITIALTIMEOUT
 SSHWIFTY_READTIMEOUT
 SSHWIFTY_WRITETIMEOUT